alexanderwlee/alexanderwlee.github.io/index.md

 ### Software Engineer Intern, Summer 2019

-I worked with a team of engineers to develop Flask microservices for the startup's medical devices e-commerce platform.
+I worked with a team of engineers to develop Flask microservices for the startup company's medical devices e-commerce platform.
 I primarily focused on increasing the accuracy of parsing patient medical insurance data for the company's insurance payment microservice.
 Furthermore, I enhanced building and testing efficiency among engineers by developing Flask web applications for querying